 Mastery bridges are high-quality upgrades for Fender Jazzmaster, Fender Jaguar, Fender Telecaster and Rickenbacker guitars.
 The bridges are designed and manufactured in the USA by master luthier John Woodland.
-All bridge models can be retro-fitted to US manufactured guitars without affecting the integrity of the guitar, there is no compromise to vintage models.
+All bridges can be retro-fitted to US manufactured guitars, there is no compromise to vintage guitars.

 Mastery questions answered